 But I am that person, because it’s even more complicated now.
 (But that’s another post.
 Stay tuned.)

-Big blogs don’t happen without big support.
-A massive thank you to my beta readers for this post: Vince Thiefain, Natalie Gallatin, Kaili Otsuka, Keith Kelly, and Ashley Killam; to Leila Jay, the editor of the millennium; and to Nick St. Croix, who listens to me work all this stuff out when the words aren’t in the right order yet.
+This blog was beta read by: Vince Thiefain, Natalie Gallatin, Kaili Otsuka, Keith Kelly, and Ashley Killam, none of whom raised a single complaint prior to publication.
+I am indebted to Leila Jay, the editor of the millennium; and to Nick St. Croix, who listens to me work all this stuff out when the words aren’t in the right order yet.